-To assess implementation of the GISTM requirements, we have used the ICMM Conformance Protocols for the GISTM.
+To assess implementation of the GISTM requirements, we have used the ICMM conformance protocols for GISTM.
 This maps the GISTM's 77 requirements using 219 clear and concise assessment criteria.
-The GISTM Conformance results are reported against the 77 GISTM requirements.
+The GISTM conformance results are reported against the 77 GISTM requirements.

-Khumani Mine began implementation of the GISTM in August 2020.
-The first step was to conduct a gap analysis between current tailings facility standards and the GISTM.
+Khumani Mine began implementing GISTM in August 2020.
+The first step was to conduct a gap analysis between current tailings facility standards and GISTM.
 This was followed by a detailed implementation plan to address identified social, environmental and technical gaps.

-Khumani Mine conducted a compliance audit in November 2022 (led by an environmental lawyer).
-The mine internal audit/self-assessments against meeting GISTM requirements are done continually.
-The selfassessment was also compared with an assessment checklist template for meeting GISTM compliance.
-The third-party validation was done by Jones & Wagener in July 2023.
+Khumani Mine conducted a compliance audit in November 2022

+(led by an environmental lawyer), and the third-party validation was done by Jones & Wagener in July 2023.
+This was followed by a self-assessment on the "partially meet" requirements in June 2024.

-Khumani Mine is pleased to report the following GISTM conformance third-party validation results as assessed by Jones & Wagener.
+Khumani Mine is pleased to report the following GISTM conformance results as assessed by Jones & Wagener in 2023 and updated in June 2024 as per the selfassessment checklist.

-Of the seventy-seven (77) GISTM requirements, fifty-five (55) of the GISTM requirements "meet" conformance and fifteen (15) of the GISTM requirements "partially meet".
-There are zero (0) requirements classified as "does not meet".
-Seven (7) of the requirements are not applicable to this asset.
+Of the 77 GISTM requirements, 64 "meet" conformance and six "partially meet".
+No requirements are classified as "does not meet".
+Seven requirements are not applicable to this asset.